herrera-ignacio/oopnotes/README.md

 * Two options
   * Inherit from required object (if possible)
   * Build a Decorator, which simply references the decorated object(s)

+ #### Use cases

+A Python decorator is a __callabe__ that gets a function object as input, and returns another function object.
+It is a commonly used technique for extending the behavior of a function, method, or class.

+The decorator pattern shines when used for implementing __cross-cutting concerns__:

+* Data validation
+* Caching
+* Logging
+* Monitoring
+* Debugging
+* Business rules
+* Encryption

+In general, all parts of an application that are generic and can be applied to many other parts of it are considered to be cross-utting concerns.

+Another popular example of using the decorator pattern is __graphical user interface__ (GUI) toolkits, as we want to add features such as borders, shadows, colors, and scrolling, to individual components/widgets.

  # Facade